Wilmer Flores Preview, Player Props: Giants vs. Rockies

 Wilmer Flores At The Plate

-- Flores has driven home a run in 35 games this year (32.4%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on three occasions..
+- In 32.1% of his games this season, Flores has had at least one RBI.
+He's picked up more than one in 11.9% and driven in three or more of his team's runs in three contests.

-- He has scored in 44 games this year (40.7%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.